Embeddings of $L^p$-operator algebras

 \begin{cor} Let $p\in (1,\infty)\setminus\{2\}$, let $\theta\in \R \setminus \Q$, and let $r_\theta\in \textup{Homeo}(\T)$ be the homeomorphism given by rotation by $2\pi\theta$.
 Let $A_\theta^p := C(\T)\rtimes_{r_\theta}^p \Z$ be the associated $L^p$-noncommutative torus.
 Let $B$ be a unital spatial AF $L^p$-operator algebra.
 Then there is no unital contractive homomorphism from $A_\theta^p$ into $B$. \end{cor}

-\begin{proof} The algebra $A_\theta^p$ admits a groupoid model given by the transformation groupoid $\Z \ltimes_{r_\theta}\T$; see \cite{ChoGarThi_rigidity_2021}.
+\begin{proof} The algebra $A_\theta^p$ admits a groupoid model given by the transforma\-tion group\-oid $\Z \ltimes_{r_\theta}\T$; see \cite{ChoGarThi_rigidity_2021}.
 This groupoid is \'etale with compact unit space $\T$.
 It is principal since the action is free because of $\theta$ being irrational.
 However, $\Z \ltimes_{r_\theta}\T$ is not AF since the unit space $\T$ is not totally disconnected.
 If there were a unital contractive homomorphism $\ph\colon A_\theta^p \rightarrow B$, then it would be injective since $A_\theta^p$ is simple.
 The final part of \autoref{isometric equivalences} would imply that $\ph$ is isometric and therefore, by \autoref{AF emb}, the groupoid $\Z \ltimes_{r_\theta}\T$ would be AF, which is known not to be the case.
 This contradiction shows that no such $\varphi$ exists. \end{proof}

-Being a Weyl groupoid is a crucial assumption in \autoref{AF emb}, as there are $L^p$-operator algebras of non-principal, non-AF groupoids, which are AF-embeddable.
+Being a principal groupoid is a crucial assumption in \autoref{AF emb}, as there are $L^p$-operator algebras of non-principal, non-AF groupoids that are AF-embeddable.

 \begin{eg} Let $G$ be a non-trivial finite abelian group, regarded as an \'etale groupoid with trivial unit space.
-For $p\in [1,\infty)$, the algebra $F_\lambda^p(G)$ is AF-embeddable via its Fourier transform $C(\widehat{G})\cong \C^{|G|}$, although $G$ is not an AF-groupoid. \end{eg}
+For $p\in [1,\infty)$, the algebra $F_\lambda^p(G)$ is AF-embed\-dable via its Fourier transform $C(\widehat{G})\cong \C^{|G|}$, although $G$ is not an AF-groupoid. \end{eg}